Destination West!

 For those who drive a high ground clearance 4x4, there is a way to get to Goblin Valley State Park in grand style!
 The Molly's Castle 4x4 Trail (Goblin Valley Cutoff Road) goes the hard way over rough terrain from Highway 24 to Goblin Valley Road straight through the surreal landscape that surrounds the park.
 The gigantic red rock formations dot this landscape with towering outcrops that have a gothic appearance, which is how the Molly's Castle landmark got its name.
 Molly's Castle is one of the largest red rock landmarks in this area, so it is easy to stay on course when driving the overland route.

-There are several deep red silt patches along Goblin Valley Cutoff Road, so a 4x4 vehicle with deep tread tires is the best choice for this ride.
+There are several silt patches along Goblin Valley Cutoff Road, so a 4x4 vehicle with deep tread tires is the best choice for this ride.
 There are some bare bedrock sections too, but they are fairly easy to manage.
-The long dirt road to Molly's Castle definitely is a bumpy ride and taking it slow is the only way to go, with the exception of the loose silt patches where it pays to blast on through.
+The long dirt road to Molly's Castle definitely is a bumpy ride and taking it slow is the only way to go.

 When approaching Molly's Castle, the true proportions of this landmark are not fully realized until arrival.
 This red rock formation truly is gigantic and it does have a Medieval castle appearance.
 There is a short dirt road that goes to the base of Molly's Castle, where a large natural alcove can be found.
 The walls of the castle tower cast dark shadows over this spot, which adds to the ominous effect.
 The shadows of the castle are also perfect for a picnic lunch, so be sure to soak it all up before finishing the overland journey into the State Park!